leomrocha/minibrain/README.md

 As something Demis Hassabis said and profoundly inspired me: "Solve Intelligence, then use it to solve everything else"

-@ Demis Hassabis, Geoffrey Hinton, Alex Graves: Would you help me?
-I need:
+#### Why Do I publish this in github?

+  Because I want to, because science needs to be public and open for everybody and because I need help.

+#### What help do I need?

 - Mentoring (any help is welcome here)
 - Time (I currently have a family and life to maintain, so time is limitted)
 - Money (If I just could work on this full time, currently I fund this myself)

-- Why Do I publish this in github?

-Because I want to, because science needs to be public and open for everybody and because I need help.

-- What help do I need?

-In short, Knowledge (mentoring), time (I have a non-research job now).

 Coding, creating experiments, documenting, processing power, whatever help you can think of.